Calibration pipeline organization

 The calibration pipeline consists of three stages.
 Each stage consists of many steps.
 Where practical, calibration pipeline stages and steps are shared across instruments and observing modes.
 For example, the near-infrared instruments use similar detectors, allowing similar calibration steps in the initial detector processing stage.
 In later stages of the calibration pipeline, significantly different steps are needed leading to an increasing divergence in the steps used to process the data (e.g., imaging versus spectroscopy).

-The optimal version of the calibration pipeline will produce the best quality data reductions.
-The optimal algorithms for each step start with the baseline and are updated if and when there is a better algorithm proposed.
-As a result, the optimal version of the pipeline is a never ending goal only approached asymptotically.
-In other words, the "optimal" name describes the continuing development of the pipeline through the JWST mission.
+The enhanced version of the calibration pipeline will produce the best quality data reductions.
+The enhanced algorithms for each step start with the baseline and are updated if and when there is a better algorithm proposed.
+As a result, the enhanced version of the calibration pipeline is a continuing goal, approached asymptotically, with continuing development of the calibration pipeline through the JWST mission.